edgarWolf/driftbench/docs/how_it_works.md

 In particular, `jax` is used for:

 - Solving non-linear optimization problems.
-- Automatic differentiation for calculating partial derivates of `f`.
+- Automatic differentiation for calculating partial derivates of arbitrary functions.
 - Just-in-time (JIT)-compilation with XLA for performance optimization.

 For more detailed information regarding the XLA-compilation, please see the